mee-jieling/mee-jieling.github.io/index.md

 **彭洪涛** / [Hongtao Peng](https://www.researchgate.net/profile/Hongtao-Peng-3), Spet-2022 to March-2025 / Current Position: Phd Student in Zhejiang Univ.

 **张允执** / [Yunzhi Zhang]((https://www.researchgate.net/profile/Yunzhi-Zhang-12)), Spet-2022 to March-2025 / Current Position: Phd Student in Fudan Univ.

+## Info
+Welcome undergraduate, master and phd students in mechanical engineering, automation, or other relevent majors.

+Contact with me if you are interested in joining us. (**meejling@nuaa.edu.cn**)

+We are also open for exchange or visiting students to [NUAA](https://ciee.nuaa.edu.cn/).